 Eligibility: Full and part-time (20 – 40 hours per week) salaried University Staff – Executive and Senior Administrative Staff, Managerial and Professional, and Operational and Administrative, and University Law Officers

-Non-exempt University Staff will track leave in 15 minute increments.
-Exempt University Staff do not need to track leave taken in increments less than 4 hours (half days).
-Part-time exempt University Staff and exempt University Staff working an alternate work schedule do not need to charge leave if working more than one-half of their daily work schedules.
+Non-exempt University Staff are required to track leave in 15 minute increments.
+Exempt University Staff are expected to fulfill the duties of their position regardless of hours worked.
+Exempt employees are paid an established annual salary and are expected to fulfill the duties of their position regardless of hours worked.
+Therefore, exempt employees are afforded the option of tracking leave taken in increments of 4 hours (half days).
+Part-time exempt University Staff and exempt University Staff working an alternate work schedule are afforded this same privilege of tracking leave taken in increments of one-half of their daily work schedules.

-- Inform supervisor according to departmental procedures of request for University Leave (as far in advance as possible)
+- Inform supervisor according to departmental procedures of request for University Leave and time away from job (as far in advance as possible)

 - If the absence is for illness, inform supervisor daily according to departmental procedure of status

 - Inform supervisor of any change of plans that affect the leave request

 - Provide verification of illness if required by department

 - Approve the use of University Leave and time away from job

 - Give prior notification to employee if verification is needed for an illness